KEY STAGE 3

-In Year 10 students will start with investigating Crime and Punishment and explain how and why attitudes towards crime and punishment changed from Roman Times to modern day.
+In the second unit students will investigate Crime and Punishment and explain how and why attitudes towards crime and punishment changed from the Anglo Saxon period to the modern day.
 They will discuss issues such as why women were accused of being witches, why criminals were sent to Australia and why the death penalty was abolished.

-In the last unit on life in Nazi Germany and students will describe how Adolf Hitler created a dictatorship, how he used terror and fear to control people and what impact the Nazi government had on women’s and children’s life.
+In the last unit on Weimar and Nazi Germany students will describe how Adolf Hitler created a dictatorship, how he used terror and fear to control people and Nazi policies in the lead up to World War Two.
 They will also look at the treatment of minority groups, such as the Jews, Gypsies and disabled people and investigate how the Churches reacted to Hitler’s policies.

 HOW WILL STUDENTS BE ASSESSED?